aiven/devportal/docs/tutorials/kafka-migration.rst

 * What are the prerequisites?
 What should you pay attention to, before migrating?
 * How to sync data with MirrorMaker 2
-* How to migrate schemas
+* How to migrate Apache Kafka topic schemas
-* How to migrate ACLs (Access Control Lists)
+* How to migrate Apache Kafka ACLs (Access Control Lists)
-* How to migrate Consumer group offsets
+* How to migrate Apache Kafka consumer group offsets
 * How to migrate clients and connectors